 The Teijin Group first created a specialized organization to promote the empowerment of women in 2000.
-Since then, we have created systems and conducted training and education to achieve four objectives: Expand the population of female employees, promote a good work-life balance, foster a corporate climate of diversity and inclusion, and support the career continuation and enhancement of women.
+Since then, we have created systems and conducted training and education to achieve four objectives: Expand the population of female employees, promote a good work-life balance, foster a corporate climate of D&I, and support the career continuation and enhancement of women.

-To achieve these KPI, the heads of each business and function (officers) have set KPI for individual businesses and functions and supported the development and careers of female employees.
-In addition, CHO reports on the status of diversity and inclusion to the Board of Directors.
+Since 2002, we have set goals for number of female managers in Japan and the heads of each business and function (officers) have set KPI for individual businesses and functions and supported the development and careers of female employees.
+In addition, the Chief Human Resources Officer (CHRO) reports on the status of D&I to the Board of Directors.

-With regard to overall initiatives, Empowerment of Women’s Advancement training (half-year training that includes group training, action learning, and presentations) is continuously conducted for selected employees who are one step away from a management position in different groups.
-In FY2019, which is the ninth time this program has been conducted, 20 employees participated, bringing the total number of participants to 177.
-Of these, 11 are currently enrolled in a select program for core human resources and 14 have been promoted to management positions where they are exhibiting leadership at their workplaces.
+Further, Empowerment of Women's Advancement training (half-year training that includes group training, action learning, and presentations) is continuously conducted for selected employees of major Group companies in Japan, who are one step away from a management position.
+In FY2022, which is the twelfth time this program has been conducted, 20 employees participated, bringing the total number of participants to 246.
+Among them, there are who are currently enrolled in a select program for core human resources and those who have been promoted to management positions where they are exhibiting leadership at their workplaces.

-Changes in the number and ratio of newly recruited career-oriented female university graduates
+Changes in number and ratio of newly recruited career-oriented female university graduates

-- *Four core group companies in Japan: Teijin Limited, Teijin Pharma Limited, Teijin Frontier Co., Ltd., Infocom Corporation
+- *Major subsidiaries in Japan: Teijin Limited, Teijin Pharma Limited, Teijin Frontier Co., Ltd., Infocom Corporation

-Changes in the number of female employees in managerial positions
+Changes in number of female employees in managerial positions

-- *Four core group companies in Japan: Teijin Limited, Teijin Pharma Limited, Teijin Frontier Co., Ltd., Infocom Corporation
+- *Major subsidiaries in Japan: Teijin Limited, Teijin Pharma Limited, Teijin Frontier Co., Ltd., Infocom Corporation

 - *Percentage of female employees in managerial positions of the total number of managerial positions in the companies.